MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 # Haploblock_Clusters_ElixirBH25

-This pipeline generates recombination-defined genomic hashes, unique identifiers for variant sets that include haplotype-resolved variant information.
-Every hash is a unique representation of an individual's genotype with a distinct combination of variants.
-We leverage large-scale population genomic data to train a model for a hash-based genotype-to-phenotype association prediction.
+This pipeline generates recombination-defined genomic hashes, unique identifiers that contain haplotype-resolved variant information.
+Every hash is a unique representation of an individual's genotype with a distinct combination of variants segragated across haploblocks.
+We also provide an example model for a hash-based genotype-to-phenotype mapping.

 # How to use this repo